KhronosGroup/OpenXR-Tutorials/tutorial/3-graphics.rst

 	| XR_SWAPCHAIN_USAGE_INPUT_ATTACHMENT_BIT_KHR     | VK_IMAGE_USAGE_INPUT_ATTACHMENT_BIT         |
 	+-------------------------------------------------+---------------------------------------------+

 Then, we set the values for ``faceCount``, ``arraySize`` and ``mipCount``. ``faceCount`` describes the number of faces in the image and is used for creating cubemap textures. ``arraySize`` describes the number of layers in an image.
 Here, we used ``1``, as we have separate swapchains per view/eye, but for a stereo view you could pass ``2`` and have an image 2D array, which is suitable for multiview rendering. ``mipCount`` describes the number of mips levels; this is useful when using the swapchain image as a sampled image in a shader.
 Finally, we set the format.
-Here, we asked our ``GraphicsAPI_...`` class to pick a suitable format for the swapachain from the enumerated formats we acquired earlier.
+Here, we asked our ``GraphicsAPI_...`` class to pick a suitable format for the swapchain from the enumerated formats we acquired earlier.

 Here is the code for ``GraphicsAPI::SelectSwapchainFormat()``: